MicrosoftDocs/sdk-api/sdk-api-src/content/faxcom/nf-faxcom-ifaxport-put_receive.md

-<div class="alert"><b>Note</b>  Before setting a value for this property, a fax client application can call the <a href="https://msdn.microsoft.com/c88c2855-51cd-404e-a89f-cc42f456f51c">CanModify</a> property to ensure that the client has permission to modify configuration information for the specified fax port.</div>
+<div class="alert"><b>Note</b>  Before setting a value for this property, a fax client application can call the <a href="https://msdn.microsoft.com/b09b6e5f-fa1d-4d0b-8581-e0ba779b72bb">IFaxPort::get_CanModify</a> property to ensure that the client has permission to modify configuration information for the specified fax port.</div>
 <div> </div>
-The <b>Receive</b> property returns a value of TRUE if the fax port is enabled to receive faxes.
-If a fax client application passes a value of TRUE to the property, it enables the fax port to receive faxes.
+The <b>IFaxPort::get_Receive</b> property returns a value of <b>TRUE</b> if the fax port is enabled to receive faxes.
+If a fax client application passes a value of <b>TRUE</b> to the property, it enables the fax port to receive faxes.